About Pill Testing Australia

 History

-PTA was the first organisation to deliver sanctioned pill testing in Australia, launching at Groovin the Moo in the Australian Capital Territory (ACT) in 2018.
+PTA was the first organisation to deliver Government-endorsed pill testing in Australia, launching at Groovin the Moo in the Australian Capital Territory (ACT) in 2018.
 Building on this success, PTA delivered a second, larger-scale trial at the same festival in 2019.
 This trial was independently evaluated by researchers from the Australian National University (ANU), who confirmed the effectiveness and feasibility of drug checking in the Australian festival context.

 In 2024, PTA delivered Queensland’s first festival-based drug checking service at Rabbits Eat Lettuce, further expanding our national reach.